Methow, Washington

 Methow (/ˈmɛthaʊ/ MET-how), is an unincorporated community in Okanogan County, Washington, United States.
 The community had a population of 246 at the 2020 census.

 History

-Methow was founded in 1889 by W.A.
+Methow was founded in 1899 by W.A.
 Bolinger when he moved his store from the former mining boom-town at Squaw Creek (approx. 4 miles south).
 It is named after the Methow people, an Interior Salish people who lived in the area.
-The name "Methow" itself comes from the Okanagan placename /mətxʷú/, meaning "sunflower (seeds)".
+The name "Methow" itself comes from the Okanogan placename /mətxʷú/, meaning "sunflower (seeds)".
 The unincorporated community has its own community center, post office, fire station, church, water system, and two parks.
 The Methow Store, originally built by W.A.
-Bollinger, was closed for decades, but reopened in 2024.
+Bolinger, was closed for decades, but reopened in 2024.
 The town's restaurant is currently closed.
 The town is one of the principal starting points for rafting along the Methow River.